-Although this is not a function, it is included in this section because it is closely associated with the PEEK memory location or modifies data already stored there.
-In the above format, aexp1 is the decimal address of the location to be POKEd and aexp2 is the data to be POKEd.
-Note that this number is a decimal number between 0 and 255.
+Although this is not a function, it is included in this section because it is closely associated with the PEEK function.
+This POKE command inserts data into the memory location or modifies data already stored there.
+In the above format, aexpl is the decimal address of the location to be poked and aexp2 is the data to be poked.
+Note that this number is a decimal number between $\emptyset$ and 255.
 POKE cannot be used to alter ROM locations.
-In gaining familiarity with this command is advisable to look at the memory location with a PEEK and write down the contents of the location.
+In gaining familiarity with this command it is advisable to look at the memory location with a PEEK and write down the contents of the location.
 Then, if the POKE doesn't work as anticipated, the original contents can be poked back into the location.